juhasev/sample-ninja-help/edit-entry-link-template-dialog.md

 >`https://surveyengine.com?project_id=343&gender=1`

-If you customize parameter name to just letter "g" the URL would look like this
+If you change the parameter name to just letter "g" the URL would look like this

 >`https://surveyengine.com?project_id=343&g=1`